calblueprint/CRT/README.md

 to set up dependencies and set up the app.

+To start the server, run

+    $ rails s Puma

 ## Contributing

 Feel free to open issues or send pull requests with improvements.
 Thanks in